Technical Note 180

 Ensure that sample isolation protocols are optimized and that the samples are purified prior to measurement.
 Keep in mind that a UV-Vis spec does not discriminate between the sample of interest and contaminants that also absorb at the same wavelength.
 All nucleic acids exhibit a peak at or around 260 nm.
 Degraded or single-stranded DNA in a double-stranded DNA sample solution will contribute to the total absorbance at 260 nm, resulting in the over estimation of the reported concentration.

-Monitoring the measured absorbance ratios will provide an insight into the the purity of the sample and identify potential issues in sample preparation.
+Monitoring the measured absorbance ratios will provide an insight into the purity of the sample and identify potential issues in sample preparation.
 Pure DNA and RNA preparations have A260/A280 ratios of 1.8 and 2.0 respectively and an A260/230 ratio between 2 and 2.2.
 Deviation from these can indicate carryover of protein for the former or carbohydrate, guanidine, phenol or glycogen for the latter ratio.

 Purity ratios may also be impacted when an inappropriate solution is used as a blank or if samples are very dilute and close to the lower detection limit.